verse/verse-javascript/README.md

 ## License

-The source code of Verse library is licensed under BSD license.
-This library could be used for implementation of Verse client.
-The source code of Verse server is licensed under GNU GPL 2.0 license.
-For details look at files BSD-LICENSE and GPL-LICENSE.
+The source code of Verse Javascript library is licensed under MIT license.
+This library could be used for implementation of Web based Verse client.
+For details look at file LICENSE.